triton-inference-server/backend/README.md

 A Triton *backend* is the implementation that executes a model.
-A backend can be a wrapper around a deep-learning framework, like PyTorch, TensorFlow, TensorRT or ONNX Runtime.
+A backend can be a wrapper around a deep-learning framework, like PyTorch, TensorFlow, TensorRT, ONNX Runtime or OpenVINO.
 A backend can also implement any functionality you want as long as it adheres to the [backend API](#triton-backend-api).
 Triton uses this API to send requests to the backend for execution and the backend uses the API to communicate with Triton.